LydiasPianoStudio/react-trivia/README.md

-# React Trivia
+# React Trivia 🎵

 Created September 9, 2024 by: @LydiasPianoStudio Lydia Bandy

 ## Overview

 React Trivia is a web application built using React, TypeScript, and Vite.
 The application provides a trivia game experience where users can answer various trivia questions.
 This trivia app is specifically designed based on music trivia for students and musicians to enjoy, making learning about music both fun and engaging.
+There are 20 questions with a score board at the end! 🎵 What is your score?
+Give it a try!

 ## Skills and Technologies Used